snackCake/docs/Broadleaf-Concepts/Site-Map-Generators.md

 }
 ```

-2)  An interface that extends `SiteMapGeneratorConfiguration`.
+2)  This step is optional.
+Follow these instructions only if you wish to have site map generator configuration options beyond what is found in `SiteMapGeneratorConfiguration`.
+An interface that extends `SiteMapGeneratorConfiguration`.
 This will allow you to add your own site map generator configurations.
 Each combination of configurations is used to specify the priority and change frequency of a group of site map URLs.

 Here is an example: